hedgehogs-mind/spring-couch/docs/usage/security.md

 ## Security flow

 The following image shows CouchRest's two stage security model.
-If you prefer a textual description or need one, skip the image, there is a transcription of what the image shows.
+If you prefer a textual description, skip the image, there is a transcription of what the image shows.

 ![Two staged security flow](../imgs/security_flow.png)